Toronto

 Get your sports fix in in Toronto.
 (Photo: Getty Images)

-Toronto has become one of the best sports cities in the world — and one of the most accessible, too, thanks to all its stadiums being clustered at the base of the downtown core.
+Toronto has become one of the best sports cities in the world — and one of the most accessible, too, thanks to the stadiums clustered in the downtown core.

-Here’s a sport-by-sport look at the city’s pro scene: where and when you can watch, what colors to wear, and what to do near the stadium before or after the games.
+Here’s a sport-by-sport look at the city’s pro sports scene: where and when you can watch, what colors to wear, and what to do near the stadium before and after the games.
+As always, check for travel guidelines and closures before planning your trip.

 Basketball

-Thanks to the Toronto Raptors winning the 2019 NBA Championship, hockey-crazy Toronto is now very much a basketball town.
-Because the team shares Scotiabank Arena with the Toronto Maple Leafs from October to April, many of the spots mentioned already apply.
+With a 2019 Raptors championship, hockey-crazy Toronto is now very much a basketball town.
+Because the team shares Scotiabank Arena with the Toronto Maple Leafs from October to April, the teams’ fans share many nearby haunts.

-For the game itself, if you couldn’t get tickets or don’t want to watch the game in Scotiabank Arena, head to Maple Leaf Square (also known as “Jurassic Park”), right outside the stadium, where fans gather to watch the game on a giant screen.
+For the game itself, if you can’t get tickets to watch in Scotiabank Arena, head to Maple Leaf Square (also known as “Jurassic Park”), right outside the stadium, where fans gather to watch the game on a giant screen.

-Afterward, walk to nearby Real Sports Bar and Grill, now referred to as RS, which is often ranked as one of the best sports bars in North America.
+Afterward, walk to nearby Real Sports Bar and Grill, now referred to as RS, which has more than 200 TVs and 100 taps.

 Baseball

 Rogers Centre, famous for its retractable dome, is the home of the Toronto Blue Jays from March through October.
-Nearby, there are plenty of out-of-towner points of interest.
-You can tour the Steam Whistle Brewery, visit Ripley’s Aquarium, or head up to the CN Tower.
+There are plenty of out-of-towner points of interest near this iconic Toronto sports spot.
+You can tour the Steam Whistle Brewing brewery, visit Ripley’s Aquarium of Canada, or climb up the CN Tower to take in unforgettable views.

-Come game time, put on the team’s blue and white colors, and either head to the stadium or watch the action from special suites in the Toronto Marriott City Centre Hotel that overlook the diamond.
+Come game time, put on the team’s blue and whites, and head to the stadium or watch the action from special suites in Toronto Marriott City Centre Hotel that overlook the diamond.

-Afterward, check out the fan-friendly cluster of bars — like The Office Pub or the Town Crier — near the intersection of King and Adelaide.
+Afterward, check out a fan-friendly cluster of bars — like the Town Crier Pub or Sportsnet Grill (in Toronto Marriott City Centre Hotel) — all steps from the stadium.

 Soccer